AleksandarBuk/Machine-Learning/README.md

 # Machine Learning Library
-  `tools used in the Repository` Scikit-Learn, NumPy, Tensorflow, Pytorch
+  `tools used in the Repository`
+   Scikit-Learn,
+   NumPy,
+   Tensorflow,

+   Collection of various Plots/Workflows that I use for my work.